aluttik/calvinbookshelf-db/README.md

 1. `scrape_classlist.py` is run to find a classlist for every term.
 It dumps its results to `data/`.

 2. `scraper.py` is run to find book data for each of the files in `data/`.
 It dumps its results to `db/`.

+Make sure that you've activated your virtual environment before running any scripts.